API lifecycle

 We expect you to update to the latest patch within 30 days.

-We will attempt to send email to the technical contact registered for each customer.
-If the customer doesn't have a registered technical contact, we'll inform the main contact.
+We attempt to email the technical contact registered for your merchant account.
+If no technical contact is registered, we'll contact the main account contact.

 Please make sure we have the correct contact information.
-If you need to send updates, please contact us.
+If you need to send updates, please contact us at help.vippsmobilepay.com.

 APIs